How should we live?

-Quizzes: Quizzes will be given at the end of class.
+Quizzes: Quizzes will be given at the end of class on randomly selected days.
 I will write a question on the board.
 These questions will reflect our discussion and/or the assigned reading for the day.
 Students will have ten minutes to answer these questions.
-The quizzes will be assessed on the same scale used for the weekly assignments.
+The quizzes will be assessed on the same basis as the weekly assignments.

 Essays: On the dates listed on the schedule below, 5-page (1250-word) essays will be due.
 These essays must address at least two of the course readings.
 (New readings must be addressed for each assignment).